 When I ask people about their trading process and what stock market trading strategies they use, I find that so many have followed the path of the 90 percent who fail to make money in the stock market and few see their own mistakes.
 Indeed, the 90 percent who do fail, fail to plan properly because they don’t gain a proper education.

 In my book, if you want to be successful in the stock market, find out what 90 percent of websites are promoting that traders should do and you’ll know what successful traders don’t do.

 A lot of stock market education is promoted by companies who are more involved in marketing than providing a quality education.
 Their tendency is to paint an overly positive view of trading by showing investors how much money they can make but never really providing a realistic view of how much they can lose by applying their trading strategies.
 My advice is to do your research and make sure you can qualify and quantify everything they say.

 A successful trader commits time and money to developing the right knowledge and skills, and gaining experience in the market.
 So, are you one of the 90 percent or are you different?
-Being different means you have the foundations to become a great trader because you have learned to apply the right trading strategies that work in any market condition.
-My top 10 share tips will provide you with some great insights into how to trade the stock market, as well as dispel a number of myths and misconceptions in the market that hold many back from investing.
+Being different means you have the foundations to become a great trader because you have learned to apply the right stock market trading strategies that work in any market condition.
+My top 10 share tips will provide you with some great insights on the stock market, as well as dispel a number of myths and misconceptions in the market that hold many back from investing.

 Others who read this article also enjoyed reading:

 - Protect Your Portfolio from a Stock Market Correction

 - Timing the Stock Market - Debunking the Myth